 “In The Blood” would make an excellent TV program: it mixes contemporary crime and period costume drama in a “Midsomer Murders” meets “Poldark” kind of way; it’s set in dramatic countryside; it has horses and boats and shipwrecks and classic cars; it has an American hero to ease sales in the US market and it links to a hobby that more and more people are taking part in.

 Unfortunately, it works much less well as a book.
 Despite the appeal of Simon Vance’s voice, I listened to the second half of the book at double speed.
 The good news is that the plot was interesting enough to make me stick with the book and find out what happened.
-The bad news is, I couldn’t have cared less about any of the people, who all seemed to me to be devices necessary to moving the plot along rather than people caught up in events.
+The bad news is, I couldn’t have cared less about any of the people, who all seemed to me to be devices necessary to move the plot along rather than people caught up in events.

 Sometimes, at the end of a book, I have a strong picture of which actors should be playing which characters.
 I couldn’t answer this question about Jefferson Tayte because I couldn’t think of an actor dull enough – even Tom Hanks in “The Da Vinci Code” had more charisma than Tayte.